apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

 An index field is not required to be part of the datatype associated with a dataset if that datatype is declared as open and the field's type is provided along with its type and the `enforced` keyword is specified in the end of index definition.
-`Enforcing` an open field will introduce a check that will make sure that the actual type of an indexed field (if the field exists in the record) always matches this specified (open) field type.
+`Enforcing` an open field will introduce a check that will make sure that the actual type of an indexed field (if the field exists in the object) always matches this specified (open) field type.

 The following example creates a btree index called fbAuthorIdx on the author-id field of the FacebookMessages dataset.
 This index can be useful for accelerating exact-match queries, range search queries, and joins involving the author-id field.